crossplane/crossplane/docs/concepts/composition.md

 application operators to provision and manage XRs.
 When we talk about using XRs it's typically implied that the XR is being used via a claim.
 Claims are almost identical to their corresponding XRs.

-![Diagram showing the relationship between claims and XRs][claims-and-xrs]

 A claim for the `XPostgreSQLInstance` XR above would look like this: